Cotton Eye Joe (Rednex song): Background and composition

-At the time of release, it was compared to instrumental tracks such as "Swamp Thing" and "Everybody Gonfi-Gon".
-And originally, "Cotton Eye Joe" was also recorded as a instrumental track.
+"Cotton Eye Joe" is based on the traditional country folk song "Cotton-Eyed Joe".
+In 1992, the Irish group The Chieftains recorded a version of the traditional song with American country singer Ricky Skaggs.
+It caught the attention of the Swedish producers of Rednex, who transformed it into a techno number.
+"Cotton Eye Joe" was made in about 4 hours.
+Originally, it was recorded as a instrumental track.
+At the time of release, it was also compared to instrumental tracks such as "Swamp Thing" and "Everybody Gonfi-Gon".
 Zomba marketing manager Charles Hunfeld told Music & Media, "Whereas the others are more or less instrumental 'country-house', the Rednex have made a vocal record.
 Admittedly, originally it wasn't.
 After we heard the first demo version, we had to A&R it a bit.
 The effect of the song in the clubs is beyond belief. [...]
 Within a split second it looks like everybody's got mad cow disease."